-ORISE is managed for DOE by Oak Ridge Associated Universities (ORAU), a nonprofit consortium of 89 colleges and universities.
+ORISE is managed for DOE by ORAU, a nonprofit consortium of 86 colleges and universities.
 ORISE includes 247 acres on the southeastern border of the ORR that from the late 1940s to the mid-1980s was part of an agricultural experiment station owned by the federal government and, until 1981, was operated by the University of Tennessee.

 The ORISE Scarboro Operations Site (formerly the South Campus) lies immediately southeast of the intersection of Bethel Valley Road and Pumphouse Road.
-It houses some of the offices and laboratories of one of ORISE's operating divisions, the Chemical Safety Building, and other support structures, and the site is being developed for other productive uses.
+It houses offices, laboratories, and storage areas for ORISE's program offices and support departments, and the site is being developed for other productive uses.